dwyl/learn-alpine.js/drag-and-drop.md

 ```

 Note that the value of `phx-hook` must be the same as `Hooks.Items = ...` define
-in `app.js`
+in `app.js`, i.e. `Items`.

 We now have the hooks listening to the `highlight` and `remove-highlight` events,
 and we use the [pushEventTo](https://hexdocs.pm/phoenix_live_view/js-interop.html#client-hooks-via-phx-hook)
 function to send a message to the LiveView server.

-Let's add the following code to handle the new messages in `lib/app_web/live/item_live/index.ex`:
+Let's add the following code to handle the new messages in `lib/app_web/live/item_live/index.ex`.
+Note that Elixir requires the `handle_event` function definitions to be grouped.

 ```elixir
 @impl true